fyrox-book/fyrox-book.github.io/src/rg3d/beginning/scene_and_scene_graph.md

 # Scene and scene graph

 When you're playing a game, you often see various objects scattered around on screen, all of them forming a _scene_.
-Scene is just a set of various objects, as in many other game engines, rg3d allows you to create multiple scenes for various purposes.
+Scene is just a set of various objects, as in many other game engines, fyrox allows you to create multiple scenes for various purposes.
 For example, one scene could be used for menu, a bunch could be used for game levels, and one for ending screen.
 Scenes also could be used to create a source of data for other scenes, such scenes called _prefabs_.
 A scene could also be rendered in a texture, and the texture can be used in other scene - this way you